yawaramin/lambdak/README.md

     of the type `Nothing`, which represents a missing value.

-    If the context manager _does_ bind a value, then `act_k` will be called with an instance of the type `Maybe`, with its member variable `x` set to the specific value.
+    If the context manager _does_ bind a value, then `act_k` will be called with an instance of the type `Just`, with its member variable `x` set to the specific value.
 See the example for details.

   - `k`.
 Optional (default `None`).
 The same as for `do_`.